stashed/docs/docs/concepts/crds/backupconfiguration.md

 `spec.schedule` is a [cron expression](https://en.wikipedia.org/wiki/Cron) that specifies the schedule of backup.
 Stash creates a Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with this schedule.

+#### spec.backupHistoryLimit

+`spec.backupHistoryLimit` specifies number of `BackupSession` and its associate resources (Job,PVC etc.) to keep for debugging purpose.
+The default value of this field is 1.
+Stash will cleanup old `BackupSession` and it's associate resources after each backup according to `backupHistoryLimit`.

 #### spec.task

 `spec.task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to backup the target.